storj/storj/docs/blueprints/deletion-performance.md

 ## Abstract

-This document describes design for improvments to deletion speed.
+This document describes design for improvements to deletion speed.

 ## Background